-5.1.1 Reviewers' Anonymity
+5.1.1 REVIEWERS' ANONYMITY

-According to the Information Act (no. 140/2012), the Icelandic Centre for Research may not refuse to provide applicants with the names of reviewers but such information is only provided if specifically requested.
+According to the Information Act (no. 140/2012), Rannís may not refuse to provide applicants with the names of reviewers but such information is only provided if specifically requested.
+External reviewers will be informed if an applicant requests their anonymity to be lifted.